Single on Leedon by Melbourne pop band.

 THAT’S THE WAY THE RED HERRINGS GO.

-That's The Way It Goes is the title of numerous different songs.
+That’s The Way It Goes is the title of many unrelated songs.
 This is a partial list of red herrings, and these are from the 50s and 60s only.

 USA 1956 single on Rama, B-side of Three Wishes